martinheidegger/conf-cal/README.md

     - Lassos materials by Wonder Woman
     - Leveraging water in battle by Wolverine
     - Why we need friends by The Hulk
+    - 楽しい CM の作り方 by ウルトラマン

 [Track A]
+10:20-11:00 Doing the right thing by Super Man #keynote

+    Super Man will talk about the challenges he faced trying to do the right thing when you are basically a god

 11:15-14:00 Akward bumps of 2018 by The Flash #flash-talk

     Its not always easy to travel quickly without colliding